A Treasury of Christmas Carols

 See also: William E. Studwell and Dorothy E. Jones, Publishing Glad Tidings: Essays on Christmas Music (New York: Haworth Press, 1998).

-Professor Studwell is also providing the text notes to the Millennia Collection of Christmas carols.
+Professor Studwell also provided assistance in preparing the text notes to the Millennia Collection of Christmas carols.

 In 1986, Studwell began naming a Christmas Carol of the Year to share the little-known stories behind the favorite holiday classics and keep the songs in the spotlight.